How I Got Google Antigravity Working Perfectly with WSL

 %USERPROFILE%\.vscode\extensions\ms-vscode-remote.remote-wsl-<latest_version>\scripts\ - Destination:

-(Note: You will likely need to create the scripts folder manually in the destination).
+(Note: You will likely need to create the scripts folder manually in that destination path).

-Now, running agy . inside WSL launches the editor in the correct context immediately.
+Now, running agy . inside WSL launches the editor in the correct environment immediately.

 🚀 Quick Setup: One-Command Automation (Recommended)

 Don't want to do Steps 2-3 manually?
-I've created an automation script that handles all of the above configuration steps.
+I've updated my automation script to handle all of the folder changes, whitespace safety variables, and environment configuration automatically.

 Run from your WSL terminal: